What’s in this article

 Alternative to setting up a family office in Singapore

 If family office is not for you, you can consider setting up a company in Singapore instead.
-The process is straightforward for locals, and for foreigners, it can be challenging if you are looking to move to the country as well.
+Locals have an easy path, while foreigners face challenges when moving to Singapore.

 You can read more about how to register a company here: https://www.paulhypepage.com/singapore-company-registration/